Ahmad-Baseer/AI-Projects/Europe_Based_Hotel_Recommendation_System/README.md

 pinned: false
 ---

-# How to run the web application
+# How to run the application

 ### Follow the steps to configure this application: